Treacherous/treacherous-vue/README.md

 It is a validation plugin for Vue that lets you validate on data, props, computed properties within your components.

+- For Vue 2.x support use 0.4.x versions
+- Version >= 0.5.x are for Vue 3.x

 **VIEW THE EXAMPLE/DEMO [HERE](https://rawgit.com/grofit/treacherous-vue/master/example/app.html)**

 ### Treacherous info